Grammar is the way you use words and put them together into phrases in the right order.

 SUBJECT and OBJECT

-The subject is the persona or thing that does an action.
+The subject is the person or thing that does an action.

 The object is the person or the thing affected by the action.